-- 1. Be a citizen of the Federated States of Micronesia. - 2.
-Be enrolled at the college in an undergraduate program of study in the summer or fall of 2021. - 3.
-Demonstrate the need to use laptops as part of his or her classes. - 4.
-Must attend and satisfactorily complete tutorial services from the college's counseling & tutoring services. - 5.
+- 1. Be enrolled at the college in an undergraduate program of study.
+Demonstrate the need to use laptops as part of his or her classes. - 2.
+Must attend and satisfactorily complete tutorial services from the college's counseling & tutoring services. - 3.
 Must show progression in cumulative grade point average.